Pragyanshu-rai/CMS/README.md

 | -------------- | --------------------------------------------- |
 | GET            | https://cms-wa.herokuapp.com/cms-api/reports/ |

-To get the lab reports of the patient if any exists you must send the same JSON file as given below.
+To get the patient's lab reports if any exists, you must send the same JSON file as given below.

 ```JSON
 {